AdaGold/full-stack-inspiration-board/README.md

 ### Front-end Development Workflow

+1. Send your Slack check-in message
 1. Ensure that git is up-to-date
 1. Run the front-end server with `$ yarn start` from the project root
 1. In another terminal, run the back-end server with `$ FLASK_ENV=development flask run` from its project root
 1. Begin development work, using VSCode and browser Dev Tools
 1. Check your git status, making commits, pulling, and pushing as needed
     - Make a commit after each substantial change
+1. Update the shared notes and send your Slack check-out message

 ### Back-end Development Workflow

+1. Send your Slack check-in message
 1. Activate the virtual environment
 1. Ensure that git is up-to-date
 1. Run the back-end server with `$ FLASK_ENV=development flask run` from the project root